 Pretty and Petite

-Similarly, go ahead and make use of open space between shelves by converting it into a makeshift bar area, as Marguerite Rodgers did.
+Similarly, go ahead and make use of a makeshift bar area.
 All you need is a cute tray, colorful glassware, and a few festive touches, such as embroidered cocktail napkins, a pretty bottle opener, or a crystal decanter—simple yet sophisticated.

 Go Big At Home